Building Trust with Your Dog with Off-Leash Training

 - Balancing Freedom

-If your dog is kept on a leash regularly, they may find it difficult to obey your commands because of the new-found freedom.
+If your dog is kept on a leash regularly, he may find it difficult to obey your commands because of the new-found freedom.
 You must strike a balance and allow them to romp around freely more often to get them accustomed to the feeling.
 You can have training sessions in parks, beaches, fenced playgrounds, and trails where your dog will be safe.

 Enroll Your Pet in Our Off-Leash Dog Training Program